-- Employees and department managers are skilled because they are experienced in the same field of business.
+- Staff and department managers are skilled because they are experienced in the same field of business.

-- Employees are grouped by their skills.
-This increases the performance of the team.
+- Employees are grouped according to their skills and expertise.
+This increases the performance of the team brings high operational efficiency.

-- The roles and responsibilities are specified.
+- The roles and responsibilities are well defined.
 Each employee has a fixed job definition.
 This helps to prevent duplication of work.

-- The reporting hierarchy is well defined and employees don’t have to report to multiple managers.
-Employees report to their functional managers, therefore, they don’t have to communicate all issues with other managers.
+- The reporting lines are clearly defined and employees don’t have to report to multiple managers.
+Employees just report to their functional managers, therefore, they don’t have to communicate all issues with other managers.

 - The career paths are clear, the employees may be motivated to advance their careers.

 - Employees can proceed with confidence and with a minimum amount of mistakes.

 - Since there is a sense of job security, employees don’t move to another company.